COVID-19 vaccination in Bulgaria: Approved vaccines

-Donated and sold vaccines
+Donated, sold and discarded vaccines

 Towards the end of May 2021, Bulgaria confirmed that 50,000 AstraZeneca Oxford-AstraZeneca doses will be given to North Macedonia.
 With the supply of vaccines outstripping demand during the summer months, in July 2021 Bulgaria donated 172,500 doses of its AstraZeneca vaccines that were close to their expiration date to Bhutan.
 In August 2021, 50,000 doses of the same vaccine were given to Bosnia and Herzegovina as a donation while an agreement was reached with North Macedonia for the provision of 51,480 doses of the Pfizer–BioNTech vaccines as well as with Bhutan for another 172,500 AstraZeneca shots.
 During the same month, approximately 100,000 Moderna doses were resold to Norway and the country was also in the process of reselling 546,000 Pfizer-BioNTech vaccines to Portugal.
 In September 2021, it was also confirmed that Bangladesh will be the recipient of around 270,000 AstraZeneca doses.
 The country subsequently donated 258,570 Pfizer-BioNTech doses to Bosnia and Herzegovina as well as 2,830,400 AstraZeneca vaccines to Iran.
+In January 2023, it was revealed that Bulgaria had also been in touch with Poland, Sri Lanka and Maldives regarding the possibility of vaccine donations, but had only received an affirmative response from the Maldivian side.